AdamSchinzel/AdamSchinzel/README.md

 ### Hello there 👋
 ## I'm Adam Schinzel

 Welcome to my GitHub!
-I mostly work on web and mobile apps.
+I am a founder at [Advomate](https://advomate.cz/) (legal tech startup). and I mostly work on web and mobile apps.

 ### Languages and Tools